virtualwatt/credorax/README.md

 it broke existing logic and require some small refactoring.
 Also addition of existence validation breaks my types already applied.
 To reactor to aim these 2 points and return errors as required it should be e.g. changed to be only Strings and validation chains probably should be refactored to proxy the already acquired result further by the chain.
 Also the same is needed to check for the mandatory existence on the required level.
+Probably better way is to use custom validators (annotations) or 3rd party ones with ResponseEntityExceptionHandler.

 I believe the project source structure brings pretty wide demonstration of architecturing approaches.
 Even probably more than necessary (I wanted to show different OOP approaches with this example) that can be treat as excessive